tysker/Datamatiker3Semester.io/mavenplugins.md

 * A plugin is a collection of one or more goals.
-* A goal is a "unit of work" in Maven
+* A goal is a "unit of work" in Maven (You find the goals for each plugin in the link "Complete List of Plugins on Apache Maven Site")

 ![alt text](goal.jpg "Plugins Goals")